25 best Command Prompt (CMD) commands you should know

 19. Cls

-We’re nearing the end of this article, and if you’ve tried at least a couple of the previous commands, your Command Prompt window is now full of information.
-You’re in dire need of a clean slate to start over, right?
+If you've tried at least a couple of the previous commands, your Command Prompt window is now full of information.
+You're in dire need of a clean slate to start over, right?
 Say hi to cls, Command Prompt's very own blackboard cleaner and one of the simplest commands in CMD.
-Run it, and the Command Prompt resets its window, clearing itself from previous commands and their output.
+Run it, and the Command Prompt resets its window, clearing previous commands and their output.

 cls